The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 Do I need UK-based software?

 The software must be HMRC-compliant but doesn't need to be UK-based.
-However, it must support UK tax categories and secure cross-border data use.
+However, it must support UK income tax categories and secure cross-border data use.

 Can my accountant submit MTD updates on my behalf?